matteobarbera/mavlab_wiki_fork/publishchecklist.md

  * If journal paper – upload the paper first to the ArxiV

- *  Share the text source with your co-authors (dropbox / overleaf sharelatex / SVN / github …)
+ *  Share the text source with your co-authors (Dropbox / overleaf sharelatex / SVN / github …)

  *  Provide a video for a possible conference trailer